History and Architecture

-1. Please send an e-mail to the Medford City Council at Cloaking .
-Thank them for their support of the Brooks Estate access drive, but ask them to schedule the vote on the Brooks Estate Bond order...any reasonable person would agree that more than enough time has passed...
+1. Please send an e-mail to the Medford City Council at Cloaking Please urge them to finally schedule the vote on the Brooks Estate Bond order...any reasonable person would agree that more than enough time has passed...

-3. As soon as we know that the bond vote has been scheduled and/or we are back on the Council’s agenda in the coming weeks, we'll let you know!
+4. As soon as we know that the bond vote has been scheduled and/or we are back on the Council’s agenda in the coming weeks, we'll let you know!

 The Brooks Estate Master Plan